mwgg/vatspy-themes/README.md

 ## Contributing

-Feel free to create a pull request with your own theme and its screenshot to add to the collection.
+Feel free to create a pull request with your own theme and its screenshot, or send me a message and I'll be happy to include it on your behalf.

 ## Themes